Penal Code section 290 Attorneys

 The Right Lawyers

 Choosing the right criminal defense lawyer will be the most important decision someone can make when facing any sex crime requiring registration.
 Many people who face sex crimes are good people who made a mistake or exercised poor judgment.
 There are also some people who have been wrongfully accused of a sex crime, based on a misunderstanding or false evidence.
 You need an attorney who will listen to your side of the story carefully, who will evaluate the evidence thoroughly, who will negotiate with the judge and the District Attorney’s office skillfully, and who will fight in trial aggressively.
 You need the Law Offices of Fred Thiagarajah.

-As a former Deputy District Attorney, Fred Thiagarajah, and his team have the negotiating skills and trial experience necessary to get the best results for their clients, for criminal cases and immigration consequences.
-Fred Thiagarajah's team have worked in the Sexual Assault unit of the District Attorney’s office and use their specialized knowledge of sex crimes to defend their clients, from all penalties, especially 290 registration.
-For an example of his work, please see their case results and read their client testimonials.
-With offices in Newport Beach, Long Beach, Murrieta, Rancho Cucamonga and Riverside, Fred Thiagarajah and his team have criminal defense experience in Orange, Los Angeles, San Bernardino and Riverside Counties.
+All of our attorneys have either worked at the District Attorney’s Office or the Public Defender’s Office.
+Whether it’s negotiation or trial, our attorneys have the training and experience to get the best results for our clients on their criminal cases and their immigration consequences.
+Our attorneys have worked in the Sexual Assault unit of the District Attorney’s Office and use their specialized knowledge of sex crimes to defend our clients against all penalties, including sex offender registration.
+For an example of our work, please see our case results and read our client testimonials.
+With offices in Newport Beach, Long Beach, Murrieta, Riverside and Rancho Cucamonga, our team of attorneys have the right criminal defense experience in Orange, Los Angeles, Riverside and San Bernardino Counties.

 The Right Lawyers.
 The Right Results.